Because Fever is written in PHP and the un-obfuscated source is made available to you upon purchase, I cannot offer free trials or refunds. #

 Once modified the easiest way to restore update functionality is to delete your Fever directory and upload a fresh copy.
 As long as you provide the same database connection details Fever will find and offer to use/update the existing database tables. #

-Until I can build out a proper blog for Fever you can find a list of changes by version here. #
+You can find a list of changes by date and version here. #

 I don't know if it's the best way but here's some screenshots of my Fever Fluid.app relevant preferences that work for me.